Last Updated on June 3, 2024 by Soumya

 Blue Iznik tiles in gorgeous tulip designs adorn the interior – giving the mosque its name.
 The mosque is so huge and grand that it is often considered the last classical monument of Ottoman architecture.

 The Blue Mosque is a functional religious place and free to enter.
 Be sure to dress modestly and cover your head, shoulders, and legs before you enter the mosque.
-The mosque opens at 9:00am every morning and closes an hour before sunset.
-But, check for prayer times here before planning your visit.
+The mosque opens at 9:00 am every morning and closes an hour before sunset.
+But check for prayer times here before planning your visit.

 Visit Hagia Sophia

-Perhaps the most remarkable feature of Hagia Sophia is its collection of stunning Byzantine mosaics that depict Jesus Christ, Virgin Mary, emperors, and saints.
-The most iconic mosaics are those of Emperor Leo VI, Emperors Justinian and Constantine, Deesis Mosaic of Christ, and Virgin and the Child.
+Perhaps the most remarkable feature of Hagia Sophia is its collection of stunning Byzantine mosaics that depict Jesus Christ, the Virgin Mary, emperors, and saints.
+The most iconic mosaics are those of Emperor Leo VI, Emperors Justinian and Constantine, the Deesis Mosaic of Christ, and the Virgin and the Child.
 Several mosaics have been lost to the vagaries of time, politics, and iconoclasm.
 The ones that remain face an uncertain future with Hagia Sophia becoming a functioning mosque again.
 It is not possible to go up to the gallery on the upper level and see the mosaics there (this was allowed when Hagia Sophia was a museum).
 Access is restricted to the ground level.

 Once a church, then a mosque, then a museum, and now a mosque again, Hagia Sophia has surely seen a turbulent history.
 A storied history and stunning architectural details make Hagia Sophia an absolute must-have on every Istanbul itinerary.
 The best way to explore Hagia Sophia is on a guided tour like this one.
 Having a local explain the mosaics to you is so much more insightful than seeing them on your own.